bglucca/bglucca.github.io/_posts/2023-08-07-customer-segmentation.md

       icon: "fab fa-linkedin"
 ---

+# Table of Contents
+* This line is needed, but won't appear.
+Replace '*' with '1' to create a numbered list.
+{:toc}

 **Disclaimer: This article and data for the development of the code are part of my submission Udacity's Data Science Nanodegree program.**

 ## Who should I reach out to?
 And where are they?